faded53222/NSWord/README.md

 python process_less.py -i control_rep2.eventalign -r DRACH_sites --num_of_reads_per_bag 5
 ```

-The testing details and results can be seen in ``RNA004_NSWord.ipynb``.
-The results show that, NSWord is able to discriminate signals from m6A_rep1/2.pod5 and  control_rep1/2.pod5, given the condition that they correspond to the same 6 sequences.
-This means the model is still effective with RNA004 data.
+The validation details and result can be seen in ``RNA004/RNA004_NSWord.ipynb``.
+Its ROC curve and PR curve can be seen in ``Draw_Graphs.ipynb``.
+The result shows that, NSWord is able to discriminate signals from m6A_rep1/2.pod5 and  control_rep1/2.pod5, given the condition that they correspond to the same 6 sequences.
+This means the model is effective with RNA004 data or potentially future signal modalities.